isaacboor/isaacboor.github.io/_posts/2022-12-2-i-switched-to-codespaces.md

   - It runs fast.
 (This wasn't a problem before as I use a Macbook Air M1, but still)

 Now why did I choose to use vscode in the browser?
 The reason is because I use a browser called Arc.
-It's got a short waiting list, at the moment but it's very good and has a nice feature called split view that lets you have two websites side by side.
+It's got a short waiting list, at the moment but it's very good and has a nice feature called split view that lets you have two websites side by side in one browser window.
 Here's an image:

 ![Screenshot showing my arc setup with vs-code on the left and my website on the right](/postassets/codespaces-screenshot.png)